MSX character set: Character sets

 The German DIN and International character sets are identical, apart from the style of zero (0) character.
 The international character set has a zero with a slash, while the DIN character set has a dotted zero.

 The MSX terminal is compatible with VT52 escape codes, plus extra control codes shown below.

 Brazilian variants

 Gradiente custom charset

 The Brazilian manufacturer Gradiente have initially included a modified MSX character set on their v1.0 machines to allow writing correct Portuguese.
 Differences are shown boxed.
 The symbol at 0x9E (158) is the currency symbol for the Brazilian cruzado which is not used anymore.

 BRASCII

 Later Brazilian MSX models (v1.1 or higher) included a standardized character set named BRASCII, which solved the accentuation incompatibility problems amongst the different makers.

+Japanese variant

+Japanese MSX and MSX2 models used a character set extended from the JIS X 0201 standard (which provided basic single-byte Roman and katakana characters), with hiragana, a few common kanji (accessed via the "graph" key), and various geometric symbols assigned to codepoints left undefined in the original standard.

+MSX2+ models equipped with the optional Kanji ROM (as well as the MSX TurboR) added full support for double-byte kanji based on JIS X 0208, via the Shift JIS encoding scheme.